conversejs/converse.js/docs/source/security.rst

    (otherwise the whitelist could be circumvented).

 .. note::
-    Care should be taken when using a custom build of Converse.js where some of the core plugins contained in the default build are omitted.
+    Care should be taken when using a custom build of Converse where some of the core plugins contained in the default build are omitted.
 In this case the omitted plugins should also be removed from the whitelist, otherwise malicious plugins could be registered under their names.